 Environmental investments in Scrubbers and BWTS currently represent the largest investment of the Company.
 The retrofit of Scrubbers and BWTS is a demanding job, involving the selection of equipment, detailed engineering studies and high quality of installation.
-During 2019, we expect to install BWTS in 12 vessels and Scrubbers in 19 vessels, in most cases concurrently with their drydocking.
+During 2019, we installed BWTS in 7 vessels and Scrubbers in 15 vessels.
+During the remainder of 2020, we expect to install BWTS in 9 vessels and Scrubbers in 5 vessels in most cases concurrently with their drydocking.
 A delay in the delivery to us of BWTS or Scrubber equipment, or a delay in the installation of such equipment on board each vessel could increase the down time of the relevant vessel.
 In addition, if the installation of Scrubbers on the vessels is delayed, then we may realize reduced returns on the relevant investments.
 Furthermore, if we fail to successfully install, commission and operate a Scrubber, we may not realize any return on such investment.
 All such difficulties could have material adverse effect on our results of operations, cash flows and financial position.